-- The doctor can treat several varicose veins in one treatment session.
+- The doctor can treat several varicose veins in one session.
 This saves time.

-- This treatment may not be suitable for patients who have previously suffered from deep vein thrombosis.
+- This treatment may not be suitable for patients previously suffering from deep vein thrombosis.

 - The procedure may not be effective because cases of recurrent varicose veins have been reported.
 The good news about them is that they can easily be treated.